-Please note, as the global Coronavirus (COVID-19) outbreak continues to evolve, the selection of the 2019 medalist will be carried forward to 2021.
-Next year we will select the medal winners for both 2019 and 2020.
+Please note, the selection of the 2020 medalist was postponed to 2021 due to the COVID-19 pandemic.
+This year we will select the medal winners for both 2020 and 2021.

 Brad completed a Bachelor of Arts/ Bachelor of Commerce double degree in 2016 achieving a high distinction average with majors in History, Australian Studies and Economics.
 Read more...

 During his time at Deakin, Brad was highly engaged as an academic mentor, member of the Deakin Commerce Students’ Society and finalist of the nation-wide university competition, The Big Idea 2014.

 He is immensely committed to increasing social wellbeing and actively supports several not-for-profit organisations as board member and volunteer camp leader for Licola Wilderness Village, volunteer youth mentor for Whitelion, and secretary of the Vermont Lions Club which serve to support disadvantaged sections of the community.